dwaldo/GettingAndCleaningData/codebook.md

 ```
 2) The feature/column abbreviated labels were converted to easier-to-read
 labels.
 I choose to use descriptive label names based on readability,
 not ease of typing or input.
-Granted, a lable like:
+Granted, a label like:
 ```r
 TimeGravityAccelerometerMagnitudeMean
 ```